Andrew Thurman: Career

-Thurman made his professional debut with the Tri-City ValleyCats of the Class A-Short Season New York–Penn League after he signed.
-In 2014, he played for the Quad Cities River Bandits of the Class A Midwest League.
+Thurman made his professional debut with the Tri-City ValleyCats of the Low–A New York–Penn League after he signed.
+In 2014, he played for the Quad Cities River Bandits of the Single–A Midwest League.

+Atlanta Braves

 The Astros traded Thurman, Mike Foltynewicz, and Rio Ruiz to the Atlanta Braves in exchange for Evan Gattis and James Hoyt on January 14, 2015.
-Thurman began the 2015 season with the Carolina Mudcats of the Class A-Advanced Carolina League, but went on the disabled list after the Mudcats' team bus flipped over on May 12.
+Thurman began the 2015 season with the Carolina Mudcats of the High–A Carolina League, but went on the disabled list after the Mudcats' team bus flipped over on May 12.
 He missed two months of the season.
-Thurman began the 2016 season with the Mississippi Braves of the Class AA Southern League.
+Thurman began the 2016 season with the Mississippi Braves of the Double–A Southern League.
 He was demoted to Carolina on July 20, and released on August 18.

+Los Angeles Dodgers

-Thurman signed a minor league contract with the Los Angeles Dodgers in December 2016.
-He appeared in 17 games between Class-A Rancho Cucamonga and Double-A Tulsa and was 2–1 with a 1.91 ERA.
+Thurman signed a minor league contract with the Los Angeles Dodgers on December 24, 2016.
+He appeared in 17 games between the Single–A Rancho Cucamonga Quakes and Double-A Tulsa Drillers and was 2–1 with a 1.91 ERA and 26 strikeouts in 33 innings of work.
+He elected free agency following the season on November 6, 2017.

-On April 19, 2018, Thurman signed with the Sioux City Explorers of the independent American Association.
-He was released prior to the season on May 15, 2018.
+On April 19, 2018, Thurman signed with the Sioux City Explorers of the American Association of Professional Baseball.
+He was released prior to start of the season on May 15.